Bruce Weber (basketball): National team

 In the summer of 2019, Weber coached the United States national under-19 team at the 2019 FIBA Under-19 World Cup in Heraklion, Greece.
 His team won the tournament championship with a 7–0 record.

 Head coaching record

+Post-coaching career

+Weber joined Big Ten Network as a studio analyst in 2022 and occasionally serves as a color commentator.

 Personal

 Weber was born in Milwaukee to Louis and Dawn Weber, growing up with two sisters and two brothers.
 Weber attended the University of Wisconsin–Milwaukee, and played college baseball for the Milwaukee Panthers.
 He graduated from UWM in 1978 with a bachelor's degree in education.
 Weber added a master's degree in education administration and physical education from Western Kentucky University in 1981.
 He is married to Megan Weber, and has three daughters – Christy, Emily, and Hannah.